CraigChaus/FindYourWayIn/docs/markdown/project-docs/user-requirements.md

 The abbreviation MSCW means (MUST(M),SHOULD(S), COULD(C) and WOULD(W) ).
 These emphasise the priority of the user requirement: MUST being the greatest followed by SHOULD, COULD and WOULD are of the same priority.

+These requirements were approved by the client on 17 May, 2022 by confirming the POA which has an overview of all requirements.
+The requirements that were realised after this date, were acquired during client meetings where the client approved on the spot.

+To see when, where, which requirement was realised, see the "requirement sources" section.
 ## Requirements

 ### Business requirements